duspviz-mit/web-map-workshop/1_codeYourFirstWebsite/README.md

 Save your document, and refresh your page.
 Everything should center.
 This is because we applied CSS code to our document by linking to our style file.

-In the materials for this week, locate the file 'main.css'.
+In the materials for this week, locate the file `main.css`.
 This is our stylesheet.
-We can name it anything really, as long as it has the CSS file type.
 Open this in your text editor to view the contents.
-It is a very simple bit of CSS that tells everything in the `<body>` element to center in the page.
+It is a very simple bit of CSS that tells a browser to center everything in the `<body>` element on the page.

 ```css
 body {